pankajmishra000/PIADE/README.md

+# Pyramidal Image Anomaly Detector
-# A neural network for image anomaly detection with deep pyramidal reporesentations and dynamic routing
+## A neural network for image anomaly detection with deep pyramidal reporesentations and dynamic routing
 *Pankaj Mishra, Claudio Piciarelli, Gian Luca Foresti*

 A neural network for image anomaly detection with deep pyramidal representations and dynamic routing (Paper Publication in process.....)